Table of Contents

 - Ideal for compiling Sass and optimizing the frontend

-These tools facilitate the management of complex frontend projects with multiple files and dependencies.
+These tools help manage complex frontend projects with multiple files and dependencies.

 7. Browser Developer Tools

-All modern browsers come with built-in developer tools that help debug code and analyze performance.
+All modern browsers include built-in developer tools to help debug code and analyze performance.

 Chrome DevTools